OpenMD/OpenMD/samples/water/iceCrystals/README.md

 were taken from the supporting information of "Unit cells for hexagonal ice" by J. A. Hayward and J. R. Reimers, JCP 106 (1997) 1518.

+The following structures are unit cells for proton-ordered ice-Ih crystals.

+HO-struct5.omd	HO-struct6.omd	HO-struct7.omd

+These structures come from Table 1. of "Quantum-Chemical and Force-Field Investigations of Ice Ih" by Thomas K. Hirsch and Lars Ojamae, J. Phys.
+Chem.
+B (2004) 108, 15856-15864.
+When replicated, HO-struct6.omd and HO-struct7.omd create proton stripes on the basal surfaces.

 NOTE:
 These structures are ideal ice crystals, and should be gently equilibrated with whichever water model you choose.
 Depending on the model, these starting structures may be more or less favorable.
 A sample equilibration scheme might be as follows.